 Jane Hoy (left) and Norena Shopland are collaborating to present a new performance piece about the life of Katherine Philips, the 17C Anglo-Welsh poet and translator also known as the Welsh Sappho and the Matchless Orinda (and now our poster girl for Double Lives – see top image).

-Alis Hawkins, author of A Bitter Remedy – a new historical crime novel with a feisty Welsh
+Alis Hawkins, author of A Bitter Remedy – a new historical crime novel with a feisty Welsh heroine and a queer twist – will be in conversation with host Helen Sandler.

 Alessandro Ceccarelli presents an illustrated talk on ‘Queering Archaeology and Heritage: a visual story of desire, love and identities from prehistory to modern day through Welsh collections.’

 + surprise guest just announced!
-The fabulous Rhys Slade-Jones @boparhys
+The fabulous Rhys Slade-Jones@boparhys

 PLUS: Bookstall from Gayberystwyth Books, and raffle for AllOut.